Hockey Men’s Junior World Cup: From India’s Pool B to a power-packed Pool D, a group-wise preview

 Junior World Cup history: 2013 – 9th, 2009 – 5th, 2005 – 7th, 1997 – 5th, 1993 – 2nd, 1989 – 3rd, 1985 – 3rd, 1982 – 3rd, 1979 – 1st

 About the team: Pakistan appeared on the men’s Junior World Cup podium on each of the first five competitions played between 1979 and 1993, winning the inaugural event and claiming one silver and three bronze medals.
 Since then, two fifth place finishes have been the best achieved, coming in 1997 and 2009.
 Always blessed with unpredictability and talent, the junior Green Shirts will set their sights high in Bhubaneswar.
-Pakistan’s place in the competition was confirmed by being nominated by the Asian Hockey Federation following the unfortunate COVID-19 related cancellation of the 2021 Junior Asia Cup, which acted as the qualification competition for the Junior World Cup in Bhubaneswar.
+Pakistan’s place in the competition was confirmed by being nominated by the Asian Hockey Federation following the Covid-19 related cancellation of the 2021 Junior Asia Cup, which acted as the qualification competition for the Junior World Cup in Bhubaneswar.

 Information provided by International Hockey Federation (FIH)